 Felipe Csaszar is an Associate Professor of Strategy at the University of Michigan's Ross School of Business.
 His research focuses on how managers' mental representations and firms' decision-making structures affect firm-level outcomes such as innovation, speed, and profits.
 More broadly, he is interested in combining formal modeling and empirical approaches to understand how firms can make better strategic decisions.
-His work has been published in Management Science, Organization Science, and the Strategic Management Journal.
+His work has been published in Organization Science, Strategy Science, the Strategic Management Journal, and Management Science.
 He serves as Senior Editor of Organization Science and as an editorial board member of Strategy Science and the Academy of Management Review.

 Before joining the Ross School of Business, Professor Csaszar was Assistant Professor of Strategy at INSEAD.
 He received his PhD in Strategy from The Wharton School, University of Pennsylvania.
 Prior to pursuing his PhD, he was head of research of an asset management firm and CEO of an Internet startup.